SAFE-Stack/docs/docs/faq-server.md

 ![](img/safe-server-1.png)

  This is also shown in the table below.
-The core abstractions of Giraffe and Suave - the HTTP Handler and WebPart - are effectively the same thing.
-Saturn, which lives "on top" of Giraffe, provides a set of new, higher-level abstractions which delegate down to Giraffe's HTTP Handler.
+Both Giraffe's HTTP Handler and  and Suave's WebPart are very similar abstractions; this allows a simple migration path between either server.
+Meanwhile Saturn, which lives "on top" of Giraffe, provides a set of new higher-level abstractions which delegate down to Giraffe's HTTP Handler.

 | | Saturn | Giraffe | Suave |
 |-|:-:|:-:|:-:|